MCF-Oak Park Heights COVID-19 Response

 Co-Pays: Medical co-pays have been reinstated for most situations: including routine medical, dental, eye and physical exams.
 Any individual reporting respiratory/cold/cough systems will NOT be charged a co-pay at this time.
 We had previously waived ALL medical co-pays for the duration of the Governor’s declared emergency.

-Protecting Staff and their Families: MCF-Oak Park Heights has implemented a number of measures to protect staff and their families.
-Similar to staff at health care facilities, staff have been provided guidance for steps to take to protect themselves and their families while they continue to come to work every day.
+Protecting Staff and their Families: MCF-Oak Park Heights has implemented several measures to protect staff and their families, similar to staff at health care facilities, staff have been provided guidance for steps to take to protect themselves and their families while they continue to come to work every day.
 Information has been distributed and is on posters at the facility for washing hands when they leave work, designating a door of their home just for them to enter and exit, changing clothes and showering when they get home, and avoiding sharing food, among other steps.

-Hand washing stations: MCF-Oak Park Heights has centrally located hand sanitizer stations in the facility.
-Four hand sanitizer stations are located in the entrance to the facility, one is located loading dock, one is also located in intake.
+Hand sanitizer stations: MCF-Oak Park Heights has centrally located hand sanitizer stations in the facility.
+There are hand sanitizer stations at the entrance to the facility, one is located loading dock, one is also located in intake.
 All individuals are required to use hand sanitizer when entering and exiting the facility.
 Hand sanitizing stations are inside of each complex at the entrance/exit slider.
-Inmate restrooms and kitchenettes also have sinks to wash hands.
-All individuals (staff and inmates) are encouraged to wash their hands frequently throughout the day.
+Restrooms and kitchenettes also have sinks to wash hands.
+All individuals (staff and incarcerated people) are encouraged to wash their hands frequently throughout the day.

-Screening: All staff have their temperature taken and are screened on a daily basis for recent symptoms.
+Screening: All staff have their temperature taken and are screened daily for recent symptoms.
 If they have been symptomatic, a physician’s approval is required to return to work.
 All staff are provided with protective masks and are required to wear them.

-Phones: Inmates now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
-Phone banks are sanitized with germicide or bleach and water by inmate janitor workers at least four times per day.
+Phones: Incarcerated individuals now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
+Phone banks are sanitized with germicide or bleach and water by janitors at least four times per day.

-- Visitors may schedule one visit per week per inmate.
+- Visitors may schedule one visit per week per.

 Visitors entering the facility: